ohcrider/ohcrider.github.io/resume-en.md

 Time | 2021.4-present
 Company | iSoftStone Co., Ltd. (front-end)
-Job content | Front-end leader of the Disney project team, responsible for the front-end development architecture and leading the front-end team
+Work content | Front-end leader of the Disney project team, responsible for the front-end development architecture and leading the front-end team

 ### Management experience